Banknotes of the Nigerian naira: Redesigns

 In 2022, the ₦200, ₦500, and ₦1000 notes were redesigned by the Central Bank of Nigeria.

 Abuse of the naira

 Abuse of the naira refers to practices such as defacing, mutilating, or misusing banknotes.
 Common forms include spraying notes at social events, using them for decoration, or deliberately damaging them.
 The Central Bank of Nigeria considers such acts offences, citing increased replacement costs and reduced confidence in the currency.
 Measures against abuse include public education, penalties, and promotion of digital payments.

-In April 2024, Nigerian cross-dresser Bobrisky was arrested by the Economic and Financial Crimes Commission (EFCC) for defacing naira notes at a public event.
-He pleaded guilty to four counts of currency abuse and was sentenced to six months in prison without the option of a fine.
+In April 2024, Nigerian social media personality Bobrisky was arrested by the Economic and Financial Crimes Commission (EFCC) for defacing naira notes at a public event.
+She pleaded guilty to four counts of currency abuse and was sentenced to six months in prison without the option of a fine.

 Later in 2024, the CBN fined several banks for releasing newly printed notes to street vendors, part of efforts to curb currency abuse and ensure proper distribution channels.